oditorium/django-tag/README.md

 The idea is to use [semantic versioning](http://semver.org/), even though initially we might make some minor API changes without bumping the major version number.
 Be warned!

+- to **v1.2.2** changed license to MPL v2.0; added convencience method; bugfix: allow empty tags and empty parents of tags

 - **v1.2** added `tags_fromqs` and associated tests

 - **v1.1** added `family` property for tags and cleaned up `TagBase` and `RootTag`; added `tags_str` property